-Finally, we have a 33% quota share arrangement on all business written since 2011.
+Finally, we have a 33% quota share arrangement on all business written since 2011 till 2018 and this cession is increased to 50% for business written in 2019 driven by the AmTrust's strategy of protecting its longer tail risk.
 For this business, we allow for the reinsurance premium payable to the reinsurers in calculating the Net TPs.